sciencepal/Local_VSCode_Remote_GCE/Instructions.md

 Go to extensions tab and click on the cloud button beside SSH:GOOGLE_COLAB_SSH - you should be able to select all extensions and install

-You are setup with VSCode on Local running on Remote Google Compute Engine!!
+You are now setup with VSCode on Local running on Remote Google Compute Engine!!

 </br>